lazyhope/metamodel/README.md

 ## Usage

-1. Choose language models and enter your API key.
+1. Choose language models and enter your API key in the settings.
-2. Customize other settings for optimal performance.
+2. Customize other parameters for optimal performance.
-3. Use the schema builder interface to create your data structure.
+3. Use the schema builder interface to create your own data structure.
 4. Interact with the AI chat to refine your schema or parse data.
 5. Import existing JSON schemas or export your created schemas.